Inria-Empenn/Anima-Public/docs/source/diffusion.rst

 Tractography tools
 ^^^^^^^^^^^^^^^^^^

+Application of transformations
+""""""""""""""""""""""""""""""

 **animaFibersApplyTransformSerie** works in the same way as resampler tools provided on the :doc:`registration page <registration>` except that it applies a series of transformations to a set of fibers.
 Please refer to that section for more details.

+Counting fibers in image voxels
+"""""""""""""""""""""""""""""""

+**animaFibersCounter** takes as an input a geometry image ``-g``, and uses the input ``-i`` to know how many fibers go through each pixel of that image.
+The output may be either a fiber count or a fiber proportion (``-P`` flag) i.e. the previous result divided by the number of fibers.

+Filtering fibers
+""""""""""""""""

 **animaFibersFilterer** uses a regions of interest (labeled) image to filter a set of fibers.
 The ROI image is a label image provided with the option ``-r``.
 The ``-t`` and ``-f`` options can be given multiple times and are used to tell which labels a single fiber should go through (``-t``) and which labels should not be touched (``-f``).